 The Development of Zu Qigong

-Studying Qigong was a natural progression for me, following on from Chi-Reflexology.
-As discussed in both the Chi-Reflexology & Cheery Feet pages, Chi-Reflexology combines the principles of classical reflexology with aspects of Traditional Chinese Medicine (TCM) and Chinese Philosophy, working with the energy or Meridian system of the body.
-Essentially Chi-Reflexology is designed to work with the 12 main energy lines / meridians / channels, often referred to as the organ meridians.
-Qigong also works with the energy system of the body, however through my Qigong studies I have learnt that there are in fact 20 major energy channels; i.e. in addition to the 12 meridians related to specific organs or functions there are a further 8 meridians known as the Extraordinary Vessels.
+Studying Qigong was a natural progression for me, following on from my Chi-Reflexology training with Moss Arnold.
+Chi-Reflexology combines the principles of classical reflexology with aspects of Traditional Chinese Medicine (TCM) and Chinese Philosophy, using the energy or Meridian system of the body - working with the 12 main energy lines / meridians / channels, often referred to as the organ meridians.
+Qigong also works with the energy system of the body, however through my Qigong studies I became aware that there are in fact 20 major energy channels; i.e. in addition to the 12 meridians related to specific organs or functions there are a further 8 meridians known as the Extraordinary Vessels.
 Many Qigong exercises are designed to work specifically with the Extraordinary Vessels.
 These 8 pathways are believed to represent the body’s deepest energy structures and are thought to be involved in regulating energy flow within the organ meridians.
 They function as deep reservoirs from which the 12 regular meridians can be replenished or alternatively they can absorb any excess energy from the regular meridians.
-There is little information available about the Extraordinary Vessels in Western literature and it has taken some considerable time for me to clarify their locations, pathways, functions etc. By applying the information I have now gathered about the 8 Extra meridians to the theories and principles of Chi-Reflexology, I believe it is possible to work directly with these Extra energy lines and it is this technique that I have chosen to call Zu Qigong.
-This technique enables the reflexology practitioner to work with all 20 major energy meridians providing a more complete and deeper therapeutic outcome.
-Zu Qigong can be used as a “stand alone” therapy or combined with Chi-Reflexology or other reflexology techniques.
+There is little information available about the Extraordinary Vessels in Western literature and it has taken some considerable time for me to clarify their locations, pathways, functions etc. By applying the information I have now gathered about the 8 Extra pathways, and using the philosophies and theories of Qigong alongside fractal and ECIWO theory, I believe it is possible to work directly with these Extra energy pathways as well as the 12 regular meridians, and it is this technique that I have chosen to call Zu Qigong.
+This technique enables the therapist to work with all 20 major energy meridians providing a more complete and deeper therapeutic outcome.
+Zu Qigong can be used as a “stand alone” therapy or combined with other reflexology, massage or energy based techniques.